aishanorizan/distributed-system-algorithm-fast-sorting/README.md

 # distributed-system-algorithm-fast-sorting
-Application of Distributed Systems In Speeding Up Sorting Programs — An Algorithm.
+Speeding Up Heavy Sorting Tasks using Distributed Services and Multithreading Concept

 We all want processing to be quick, dont we?
 Even when it takes 1 million job executions!